Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Proposed heuristic algorithms

 As mentioned earlier, the \textsc{JointMinOut} optimization problem is a variant of a MIP, which is NP-complete and requires exponential time with respect to the input number of variables to be solved.
-There is no algorithm able to solve it in polynomial time, and thus, it is impractical for a real deployment.
+There is no algorithm able to solve it in polynomial time, and thus, it is intractable to solve in a reasonable time.
 We propose two heuristic approaches whose complexity orders are much lower and analyzed as follows.
+Table\,\ref{tab:ComplexityAlgorithms} includes a summary of the complexity for each of the algorithms under evaluation in this paper.

 Both MM and MP approaches are alternating algorithms.
 Let us obtain the worst-case complexity order by assuming that the number of iterations in the proposed generalized alternating algorithm is $T_{{\rm max}}$.
 The MM approach to subroutine\,1 (Algorithm\,\ref{alg:Subroutine1MM}) carries out $N_{{\rm max}}$ times a \emph{selection sort algorithm}, leading to a complexity order of $O(N_{{\rm max}}L^2K^2)$.
 Differently, the MP approach to subroutine\,1 (Algorithm\,\ref{alg:Subroutine1MP}) carries out a single \emph{selection sort algorithm}, leading to a complexity order of $O(L^2K^2)$.
 In both approaches, subroutine\,2 is a linear programming problem whose complexity order can be approximated in practice as $O(v^2c)$, where $v$ is the number of variables and $c$ is the number of constraints~\cite{boyd_vandenberghe_2004}.
 After converting quadratic into linear variables, there are $v=L^2+L+2$ variables and $c=2n+L+5$ constraints in subroutine\,2.
 Since the number of wall elements is much larger than the number of LEDs $(K>>L)$, the complexity of subroutine\,1 exceeds that of subroutine 2, and the global complexity order can be approximated as $O(T_{{\rm max}}N_{{\rm max}}L^2K^2)$ for the MM approach and $O(T_{{\rm max}}L^2K^2)$ for the MP approach.